jakemobley/csv_atlas/README.md

 ## CUSTOMIZE / ADDITIONAL

+Make sure to visit config.py and select which folders you would like to use to store your files.

 Change/add routes and templates and customize to your heart's unbridled content.
 My main.css file is located in /static and is linked to layout.html.

 Deployment should be fairly easy using the services of your choice.
 I tested deployments using App Engine on